 Related Reading: Get Cherried Away: 8 Creative Ways to Use Your Cherry Haul

-I obviously wouldn’t leave a dessert flatbread off this list.
-Do you think I’m crazy or something?
-Nutella is a no brainer, but the tartness of raspberries take this dish from delicious to death-inducing.
-And I say that in a great way, obviously.
+Did you think I would leave a dessert flatbread off this list?
+Never.
+Nutella is a no brainer and you could pair it with strawberries or bananas, of course, but the tartness of raspberries really takes this dish to the next level.
 Get the Raspberry Nutella Flatbread recipe.

 Header image by Chowhound